CarrotKiller96/Fantasy-DM-dashboard/README.md

 # Fantasy-DM-dashboard

-ffline Dungeon Master tool written in HTML, CSS and JavaScript.
+Offline Dungeon Master tool written in HTML, CSS and JavaScript.

 Fantasy DM Dashboard is a free, offline campaign management tool created for tabletop role-playing game masters.
 Campaign data is saved locally in JSON files.